Christmas Evil first published by VODzilla.co

 As Harry tells himself and anyone else who will listen that he has found the right notes to retune the world, the warning signs are all there that this meekest of men may well be a menace to society – even if only his brother Philip (Jeffrey DeMunn), now married with two sons of his own, sees it.
 Once Harry has donned his home-made costume and glued on his fake white beard, he will embody the very spirit of Santa.
 There will be deadly consequences for any of Harry’s coworkers at the Jolly Dream toy factory whom he has deemed insufficiently committed to the production line or ungenerous in seasonal company donations to the poor.
 Yet even as he breaks into one colleague’s family home – via a downstairs window when the chimney’s entrance proves too narrow – Harry is sure to lay gifts under the tree for the children before brutally murdering their father.
 It is this dichotomy that makes Harry both hero and villain of his own deluded narrative, and renders the film’s hallucinatory airborne ending – is it deranged fantasy or genuine Christmas miracle? – so wonderfully bittersweet.
 In all his insanity, Harry is at war with contemporary realities – of economics, pragmatics, even of physics – that he cannot accept or abide.
 He wants to make the world better, to fill it once more with that sweet, childlike awe that only Saint Nicholas can bring, and to expose the wicked for what they really are – and if, to achieve this, he must entertain the ‘jolly dream’ that his van is a reindeer-drawn flying sleigh, then the film leaves us viewers, along with Philip, also wanting at last to believe in Father Christmas again, if only to give Harry his bizarre saving grace from an altogether more grounded fate.

 The result is a determinedly odd character study, merging morality drama and black comedy (the police line-up of Santas!) to delirious effect, and in the end quite literally elevating itself above the downward gravitational pull of a more conventional slasher.
-Jackson did not make another film, but it is hard to imagine a better watch (out) than this Yuletide oddity to have on one’s record.
+Jackson did not make another film (this was his third), but it is hard to imagine a better watch (out) than this Yuletide oddity to have on one’s record.
 Any film that gets its audience as confused about the identity and ethical makeup of its protagonist, or leaves us wondering “What just happened?”, more than earns its place in the good book.

 © Anton Bitel